AwalaApp/codelabs/codelabs/android-centralised.md

 The service is _centralised_ if there's a public endpoint as the sender or recipient of all messages, or _decentralised_ if all endpoints are private.
 Alternatively, if there's a public endpoint involved in some but not necessarily all messages, then the service is _hybrid_.

-Anyone can define Awala services, but to keep this codelab simple, we'll just build an Android app for [Awala Ping](https://specs.awala.network/RS-014), which is a trivial service used to test Awala implementations.
+Anyone can define Awala services, but to keep this codelab simple, we'll just build an Android app for [Awala Ping](https://specs.awala.network/RS-014), which is a trivial service used to test Awala itself.

 ### What you'll build